A Medical Problem With a Dental Solution

 The medical unit to help control apnea is known as a CPAP (continuous positive airway pressure).
 It is a mask that attaches to a nearby pump that pushes air from the room into the back of your mouth to make sure enough air gets into the lungs to keep you breathing.
 There are a few daily steps needed to keep it clean and prepare it for use every night.
 These steps are important or else dry bacteria filled air will be forced into your lungs and it may cause damage or infections.
 It fits into a small suitcase for travel if you need to leave your home.
 These necessary care steps and the difficulty in packing up a bulky case are not appealing to many people.
 Maybe the answer is the dental solution.

-A dental devise similar to a retainer can be custom made to hold the jaw in the right position to keep the tongue in its proper position when the patient is asleep so breathing can take place normally.
+A dental appliance similar to a retainer, called a mandibular advancement device, can be custom made to hold the jaw in the right position to keep the tongue in its proper position when the patient is asleep so breathing can take place normally.
 It can be placed in your pocket if you want to go on vacation.
 We also recommend you brush it with toothpaste when you take it out in the morning.
 In a short time you catch up on sleep and your blood pressure drops, fatigue disappears and your memory becomes sharp again.
 It’s a miracle.

 If you are asleep, your muscles are relaxed.
 This goes for the tongue muscles as well.
 As they relax, they allow the tongue to fall back into the back of the mouth and block the throat.
 Most of us have heard a person snoring.
 This is apnea.
 If the tongue completely blocks the airway, the person will usually jump with a start, snort a few times, possibly wake up, look around and go back to sleep.
 This can happen anywhere from once and hour to once a minute all night long.
 They may not even fully wake and therefore, they are not aware of their problem.